7 Reasons Your Air Conditioner is Running but Not Cooling Your Home

 Normally, your air conditioner should never need more refrigerant.
 It’s not “used up” like gas in a car; it’s simply recirculated throughout your AC system.

-However, air conditioners can develop refrigerant leaks that need repairing by a professional AC tech.
+However, air conditioners can develop refrigerant leaks that need repairing by a professional AC repair tech.

 Note: If a contractor tells you you’re low on refrigerant, make sure they also check for and fix the leak!
 Otherwise, you’ll need more refrigerant again soon.
 And that stuff isn’t cheap.